 In another major step to protect the environment, on September 25, 2023, the EU adopted measures to restrict intentionally added microplastics in cosmetics and many other products.
 That includes synthetic, plastic-based glitter.

-The part of the regulation that affects cosmetics will be phased in over the next 4-12 years, allowing cosmetic manufacturers to come up with suitable alternate formulations.
+The part of the regulation that affects cosmetics will be phased in over the next 4-12 years, allowing cosmetic manufacturers time to come up with suitable alternate formulations.
 However, the ban on loose glitter went into effect almost immediately, on October 15, 2023.

 Update November 4, 2023 – The EU has clarified that the ban on loose glitter does not apply to glitter used in cosmetics (as that is covered in the transitional time-line to allow manufacturers to reformulate).
-However, loose glitter that does not have a transitional period (such as arts and crafts or toys) was to have been taken off the market by October 17th.
+However, loose glitter that does not have a transitional period (such as arts and crafts or toys) was to have been taken off the market by October 17th 2023.

 Why Glitter?